 Of course, it is understandable if someone might begin to feel a bit frustrated.
 That frustration might even boil over to an outright display of irritation that doesn’t help at all.

-Our tendency to engage the fundamental attribution error would lead us to conclude the “new guy” isn’t a person that handles stress very well, or perhaps is even a hothead.
+Our tendency to engage the fundamental attribution error would lead us to conclude the behavior of the “new guy” has internal attribution, i.e. that they aren’t a person that handles stress very well.
 These are both assigning dispositional qualities to someone based on a very small sample of their behavior.

 3. The Angry Server